MiguelSousa7/SignWise/README.md

 # SignWise

-**SignWise** is a mobile app that translates text into Portuguese sign language.
-It also includes a dictionary and interactive tutorials for learning sign language.
+## 📖 About

----
+SignWise was developed as part of a Computer Science project focused on **Human-Computer Interaction**.
+It allows users to translate text into Portuguese sign language and explore tutorials in multiple languages.

 ## 🚀 Try the App